asmjit/asmjit/README.md

 AsmJit Summary
 --------------

-  * Complete x86/x64 instruction set - MMX, SSEx, BMIx, ADX, TBM, XOP, AVXx, FMAx, and AVX512.
+  * Complete x86/x64 instruction set - MMX, SSE+, BMI+, ADX, TBM, XOP, AVX+, FMA+, and AVX512+.
   * Different emitters providing various abstraction levels (Assembler, Builder, Compiler).
+  * Support for sections for separating code and data.
   * Built-in CPU vendor and features detection.
-  * Advanced logging/formatting and robust error handling.
+  * Advanced logging, formatting, and error handling.
   * JIT memory allocator - interface similar to malloc/free for JIT code-generation and execution.
   * Lightweight and easily embeddable - 250-300kB compiled with all built-in features.
-  * Modular - unneeded features can be disabled at compile-time to make the library even smaller.
+  * Modular design - unneeded features can be disabled at compile-time to make the library smaller.
   * Zero dependencies - no external libraries, no STL/RTTI - easy to embed and/or link statically.
   * Doesn't use exceptions internally, but allows to attach a "throwable" error handler of your choice.